 We use MATLAB and the Psychophysics Toolbox to control all our experiments, including studies involving concurrent electrophysiology and eye-movement monitoring (Eastman & Huk, 2012).
 Handling the data acquisition, input/output, and co-registration of all these elements is supported by a specialized piece of hardware provided by vPixx.
 These disparate elements are integrated via a set of MATLAB functions that we call PLDAPS (as in, “platypus”).
-The acronym reflects our original goal of an integrated PLexon-DAtapixx-PSychtoolbox system with a single Mac controlling all experimental logic and video display, but the tools are easily adapted to almost any modern electrophysiology acquisition system.
+The acronym reflects our original goal of an integrated PLexon-DAtapixx-PSychtoolbox system with a single Mac (or now, a Linux machine or a Mac) controlling all experimental logic and video display, but the tools are easily adapted to almost any modern electrophysiology acquisition system.
 Reliance on the vPixx dataPixx video-I/O device is more central, and we assume allegiance to Psychtoobox (Brainard, 1997; Pelli, 1997).

 PLDAPS is not a “killer app” that generates stereotyped experiments; rather, it is a set of basic tools that work within a state machine framework.
 It is a very flexible set of MATLAB-based code components that allow for precise interaction with both video displays and virtually any physical hardware.
 This also means that each user will need to invest in adapting these tools to their own particular use.
 Think of it more as an addition to Psychtoolbox than a stand-alone stimulus presentation or experimental control application.